zeldaret/af/docs/asset_extraction.md

 - [0x1127908, ci4, tol_keitai_1_shitaomote1_tex_txt, 16, 32, tol_keitai_1_pal]
 ```

-This object is simple, there's only one palette and it's included in the object.
-Sometimes palettes are located elsewhere.
-In order to use a palette from a different object, the palette needs to define a `global_id`.
-This is only available in dictionary format, so the definition needs to change a little.
+This object only has one palette and it's included in the object.
+However some objects use external palettes.
+In order to use a palette from a different object, it needs to define a `global_id`.
+This can only be set when the segment is in dictionary format.

 Here's `obj_s_house1` as an example:
 ```yaml